 Navigating dental insurance can be tricky, but you don’t have to do it alone.
 While many insurance plans don’t cover the full cost of dental implants, they often provide benefits for parts of the overall procedure.
 For instance, your plan might cover tooth extractions, CT scans, or the final crowns that are placed on top of the implants.
 The best way to figure this out is to let the dental office’s insurance coordinator help.
 They are experts at reading the fine print and can submit a pre-treatment estimate to your provider.
 This will give you a clear picture of exactly what your insurance will pay for, so you can maximize your benefits and reduce your out-of-pocket costs.

-Time Your Treatment Strategically
+Step 3: Time Your Treatment for Better Savings

 Timing can play a big role in managing the cost of your dental implants.
 If you have a Health Savings Account (HSA) or Flexible Spending Account (FSA), you can use these pre-tax dollars to pay for your procedure, which is a fantastic way to save.
 Consider planning your treatment to align with when you have the most funds available in these accounts.
 You can also phase your treatment.
 For example, you might have any necessary extractions or bone grafting done at the end of one year and have the implants placed in the next, allowing you to use two years’ worth of FSA benefits.
 Discuss your financial timeline with your dentist to create a treatment schedule that works for you.